 So: Just use another one, this is the Bacardi of Cachacas!

 Definitely not my favorite cachaca.
 Quite aromatic in the nose but way too aggressive in mouth.

-It smells like Cachaca, which is a smell that might be an acquired taste for most.
+It smells like Cachaca, which might be an acquired taste for some.
 The flavor definitely surprised me though...
 Very mild and clean, almost like they were trying to make vodka, but some of the funk got through.
 Its not entirely bad, though I tend to treat it like a weird vodka, with very faint vegetal and mineral notes.

 Don’t bother drinking neat.
 Some lime and caster sugar are all that’s needed.

 A nice Cachaca, very suitable for Caipirinhas.
 Oily and tasty

 Tried the Pitu Light Cachaca in Brazil and it's not a neat sipper like most of the high quality Brazilian Cachaca's are.
 The Pitu Light is not even a decent base for your Caipirinha, so stay away from this one.